CharlotteCorbett/sit323-2025-prac9p/README.md

 ## Containerised Calculator Microservice
 This project is a containerised calculator that receives parameters via API calls then returns the result along with the HTTP status, via an Express server.
-In this version, the containerised calculator is deployed to a locally hosted Kubernetes cluster.
+In this version, the containerised calculator is deployed to a locally hosted Kubernetes cluster and logs the results and errors to a standalone MongoDB database installed in the cluster.

 ### How To Build Calculator Microservice Image:
 ---